 UPS Technologies Explained

 What types of backup power supply are there?
 Will a UPS be compatible with my Diesel Generator?
-We understand there are a lot of things to consider when investing in backup power supply.
+We understand there are a lot of things to consider when investing in a backup power supply.
 Below we have explained the different types of UPS and Generator & UPS Compatibility.

-The 3 major types of backup power supply configurations are online double conversionoffline standby and line-interactive.
+The 3 major types of backup power supply configurations are online double conversion, offline standby and line-interactive.
 These UPS systems are defined by how power moves through the unit.

 1) Online Double Conversion Technology:

 An uninterruptible power supply using true online double conversion technology provides the highest level of power protection available.
 The Online UPS converts the 230V input AC mains supply to DC power, which is then used to charge the battery.
 The DC current flow is then fed through an inverter stage that reconstructs the 230V AC mains output.
 Because the AC output is completely regenerated, it will be completely free from any mains-borne interference such as spikes and voltage variations.
-The output voltage and frequency is controlled precisely, thus ensuring a clean and stable sine wave power output.
+The output voltage and frequency are controlled precisely, thus ensuring a clean and stable sine wave power output.

-Online UPS are able to withstand large fluctuations on the input voltage before transferring to battery power (typically 276V-184V) thus eliminating unnecessary battery discharges.
+Online UPS are able to withstand large fluctuations in the input voltage before transferring to battery power (typically 276V-184V) thus eliminating unnecessary battery discharges.
 Upon mains failure, transfer to battery power is seamless - no break.
 Online UPS also have various failsafe and self-diagnostic features that will instantly transfer the load onto mains power if there is a failure within the UPS hardware, or if the UPS is overloaded.

 Advantages:

-• Continuous & total power conditioning.
+Continuous & total power conditioning.

-• Failsafe/overload protection with static bypass facility.
+Failsafe/overload protection with static bypass facility.

-• No break on mains failure.
+No break on mains failure.

-• Wide input voltage tolerance.
+Wide input voltage tolerance.

-• Recommended with Generator sets.
+Recommended with Generator sets.

 Disadvantages:

-• More expensive than other types of UPS technology.
+More expensive than other types of UPS technology.

 2) Offline Standby Technology:

 During normal operation of an Offline UPS, the power flows straight through the unit and hence only RFI filtering is usually provided.
 When the input voltage fails or fluctuates outside of a pre-set tolerance window, the UPS detects this and a relay will close, allowing the UPS to start feeding UPS Battery power via the inverter.
-The inverter is then switched on and a square, step or sine wave form output is supplied.
+The inverter is then switched on and a square, step or sine waveform output is supplied.
 Upon the return of mains power, the output is switched back onto mains and the inverter is turned off.
 Typically there will be a break of between 4-10ms during the transfer to and from the battery mode.

 Advantages:

-• Low cost.
+Low cost.

-• Silent operation when in standby.
+Silent operation when on standby.

-• Efficient.
+Efficient.

 Disadvantages:

-• Minimal power protection - only protects against a small percentage of problems.
+Minimal power protection - only protects against a small percentage of problems.

-• Poor output voltage regulation - sags and surges will be passed straight to the load.
+Poor output voltage regulation - sags and surges will be passed straight to the load.

-• Break transfer to battery mode.
+Break transfer to battery mode.

-• No failsafe - UPS will drop the load if there is a high start-up current, overload or inverter failure.
+No failsafe - UPS will drop the load if there is a high start-up current, overload or inverter failure.

 3) Line-Interactive Technology: